TaylanUB/scheme-bytestructures/README.md

     (define my-union
       (make-bytestructure-descriptor
-        `(,bsd:union (x ,uint8) (y ,uint16) (z ,uint32))))
+        `(,bs:union (x ,uint8) (y ,uint16) (z ,uint32))))

-    (define bs (bytestructure my-union (0 42))) ;; uint16 wins
+    (define bs (bytestructure my-union '(0 42))) ;; uint16 wins

+Pointers take either directly a bytevector (whose pointer will be used), or directly a pointer, or a one-element list containing the values for the pointer destination (this will automatically allocate a bytevector and use its pointer):

+    (define bs (bytestructure `(,bs:pointer ,uint8) #vu8(42)))

+    (define bs (bytestructure `(,bs:pointer ,uint8) '(42)))

 The initialization of the compound types can be done recursively, reflecting their structure:

     (define my-struct
       (make-bytestructure-descriptor
-        `(,bsd:struct (x ,uint8) (y (,bsd:vector 3 ,uint8)))))
+        `(,bs:struct (x ,uint16) (y (,bs:vector 3 ,uint8)))))

-    (define bs (bytestructure my-struct (0 (0 1 2 3 4))))
+    (define bs (bytestructure my-struct '(0 (0 1 2))))

+    (define bs (bytestructure `(,bs:pointer ,my-struct)
+                              '((0 (0 1 2)))))

 The nesting must be correct and cannot be flattened like in C.

-The syntax `bytestructure*` can be used to fill a bytevector with values as when initializing a bytestructure.
-The second argument to the syntax provides an initial offset into the bytevector, where the structure will start:
+The procedure `bytestructure-fill!` can be used to fill a bytevector with values as when using `bytestructure`.
+The second argument provides an initial offset into the bytevector, where the structure will start:

-    (bytestructure* bytevector offset descriptor contents)
+    (bytestructure-fill! bytevector offset descriptor contents)

+The third argument must be a bytestructure descriptor; it cannot be a bytestructure description.

-Mutating and accessing
+Accessing and mutating
 ----------------------

-Setting and getting values is fairly straightforward:
+Getting and setting values is fairly straightforward:

+    (bytestructure-ref bytestructure index ...)
     (bytestructure-set! bytestructure index ... value)
-    (bytestructure-ref bytestructure index ...)

-For example, using the `my-struct` from above:
+For example, using the `my-struct` from before:

-    (define bs (bytestructure my-struct)) ;; my_struct_t *bs = {0};
+    (define bs (bytestructure my-struct)) ;; my_struct_t *bs = ...;
-    (bytestructure-set! bs 'y 2 42)       ;; bs->y[2] = 42
     (bytestructure-ref bs 'y 2)           ;; bs->y[2]
+    (bytestructure-set! bs 'y 2 42)       ;; bs->y[2] = 42;

 (The field-name `y` is also called an "index" in our terminology.)

+The pointer type accepts the index `*` to induce dereferencing; if any other index is given, it implicitly dereferences and re-uses that index for its contained descriptor.

+For both syntaxes, if the given indices don't exhaust the nested descriptors of the bytestructure, i.e. following the indices still leaves us on a compound descriptor, then either the compound descriptor on which we arrived can provide a custom action, or a default action is taken: when referencing, a bytestructure is returned which encapsulates the relevant bytevector and the offset and descriptor at which we arrived, such that referencing or setting could continue from that point by using that bytestructure; when setting, the value is expected to be a bytevector, and as many bytes as the size of the descriptor at which we arrived are copied from it into the target bytestructure's bytevector, starting at the offset at which we had arrived.

+    (bytestructure-ref bs 'y)
+    ===> A bytestructure with:
+           bytevector: (bytestructure-bytevector bs)
+           offset:     (+ 2 (bytestructure-offset bs))
+           descriptor: uint8-v3

+    (bytestructure-set! bs 'y #vu8(...))
+    ;; Equivalent to:
+         (bytevector-copy! #vu8(...)
+0
+                           (bytestructure-bytevector bs)
+                           (+ 2 (bytestructure-offset bs))
+                           (bytestructure-descriptor-size
+                             (bytestructure-bytevector bs)
+                             (+ 2 (bytestructure-offset bs))
+                             uint8-v3))

+The pointer type defines a custom action: when referencing, it returns the bytevector to which it points; when setting, if it is given a bytevector, it will use the pointer of that bytevector, otherwise it expects directly a pointer, and will write the address of it.

-The syntaxes `bytestructure-set!*` and `bytestructure-ref*` are similar, but instead of a bytestructure, they take a raw bytevector, an initial offset indicating where the structure starts in the bytevector, and a bytestructure descriptor.
+The syntaxes `bytestructure-ref*` and `bytestructure-set!*` are equivalent to `bytestructure-ref` and `bytestructure-set`, except that in the position of the bytestructure argument, they instead directly take the values it encapsulates as separate arguments: a bytevector, an initial offset into the bytevector, and a bytestructure descriptor.

+    (bytestructure-ref* bytevector offset descriptor index ...)
-    (bytestructure-set!* bytevector offset descriptor index ... value) (bytestructure-ref* bytevector offset descriptor index ...)
+    (bytestructure-set!* bytevector offset descriptor index ... value)

-A "ref-helper" exists which, although part of the internals, could be useful to user code and so is exported from the module as well.
-It's like the referencing syntax, but takes only a descriptor instead of a bytestructure, and returns two values: an offset, and a descriptor for continuing the referencing from whatever point the provided indices
-ended:
+The `bytestructure-ref-helper` and `bytestructure-ref-helper*` syntaxes are equivalent to `bytestructure-ref` and `bytestructure-ref*`, respectively, except that they always return three values; a bytevector, an offset, and a bytestructure descriptor;
+instead of a bytestructure encapsulating these (in the case of a non-exhaustive index list) or the ultimate value of the referencing (in the case of an exhaustive index list).

+    (bytestructure-ref-helper bs 'y 1)
+    ===> (bytestructure-bytevector bs), 5, uint8-v3
+    ;; Offset is 5 because one uint16 and one uint8-v3 was skipped.

+Note that by providing no indices, this can be used to destructure a bytestructure object into its components:

+    (let-values (((bytevector offset descriptor)
+                  (bytestructure-ref-helper bytestructure)))
+      ...)

+In `bytestructure-ref-helper*`, if you know that the bytevector is irrelevant to the calculation (all involved descriptors are static-sized), you can provide a bogus value and get it back as-is;
+good style should probably use `#f`:

-    (bytestructure-ref-helper uint8-v3-v5 2)
+    (bytestructure-ref-helper* #f 0 uint8-v3-v5 2)
-    ===> 6, uint8-v3 ;; Two uint8-v3s were skipped, so offset 6.
+    ===> #f, 6, uint8-v3 ;; Two uint8-v3s were skipped, so offset 6.

-    (bytestructure-ref-helper uint8-v3-v5 2 1)
+    (bytestructure-ref-helper* #f 0 uint8-v3-v5 2 1)
-    ===> 7, uint8 ;; Two uint8-v3s and one uint8 was skipped.
+    ===> #f, 7, uint8 ;; Two uint8-v3s and one uint8 was skipped.

 Creating new types
 ------------------

-For non-compound descriptors, the pre-provided type "simple" can fulfill all use-cases; since a size, and a pair of "bytes to scheme object" and "scheme object to bytes" conversion functions is absolutely everything that's necessary to describe any kind of binary object.
-However, sometimes it might be convenient, make sense, or be otherwise useful to have a separate type of non-compound descriptor, like for example an "integer" type whose instances can be created with a size, signedness, endianness, etc..
-(Note however that the default implementation for the numeric types just uses the "simple" type.)
+For non-compound descriptors, the "simple" type can fulfill all use-cases; since a size, and a pair of "bytes to scheme object" and "scheme object to bytes" conversion procedures is absolutely everything that's needed to describe any kind of binary object.
+However, sometimes it might be convenient, make sense, or be otherwise useful to have a separate type of non-compound descriptor, like for example an "integer" type whose instances can be created with a size, signedness, endianness, etc. (Note however that the default implementation for the numeric types just uses the "simple" type.)

     (make-bytestructure-descriptor-type
       constructor size-or-size-accessor
-     bytevector-ref-fn bytevector-set-fn)
+      bytevector-ref-proc bytevector-set-proc)

-This will return a descriptor-type object which can be used with `make-bytestructure-descriptor` as explained in the first section.
+This will return a descriptor-type object which can be used with `make-bytestructure-descriptor` as explained in the section "Creating bytestructure descriptors."
+Explanation of the arguments follows.

-The constructor is the one already mentioned, the size-or-size-accessor must be either a non-negative exact integer, or a unary function that will return the size of a specific instance of the type (think of our "integer" type example).
+The `constructor` is the one mentioned in the section "Creating bytestructure descriptors"; it should return an object holding the contents, or payload, for this descriptor instance.

+The `size-or-size-accessor` must either be a non-negative exact integer, or a ternary procedure taking a bytevector, an offset, and the descriptor contents; returning the size of the instance with this content.
+The bytevector and offset are given to satisfy possible use-cases where the size of a structure is dynamic, depending on parts of its bytes; the procedure should expect to receive `#f` for these arguments if the descriptor will be used in situations where the size is requested independently of a bytevector.
+Specifically, the vector, struct, and union types calculate their sizes at creation time to save work, thus they cannot contain dynamic-sized descriptors; the pointer type, too, cannot hold dynamic-sized descriptors, because creating a bytevector from a pointer requires the size to be declared beforehand.

-The `bytevector-ref-fn` must be a ternary function that takes a bytevector, an offset, and a descriptor of this type; and returns a value, according to that descriptor and residing at that offset in the bytevector.
-The `bytevector-set-fn` is similar but takes an additional value argument, whose binary representation it should fill into the bytevector at that offset.
+The `bytevector-ref-proc` must be a ternary procedure that takes a bytevector, an offset, and the descriptor contents; returning a decoded value, as specified by the descriptor contents, residing at the given offset in the bytevector.

+The `bytevector-set-proc` is similar, but takes an additional value argument, whose encoded representation it should fill into the bytevector, at the given offset and as specified by the descriptor contents.

-The ref and set functions of the "simple" type, for example, pass on said arguments in the same order, excluding the descriptor, to the ref and set functions of the descriptor instance.
+The ref and set procedures of the "simple" type, for example, pass on said arguments in the same order --excluding the descriptor contents-- to the ref and set procedures of the descriptor instance.

-New compound types are created as following:
+New compound types are created as follows:

     (make-bytestructure-descriptor-compound-type
-     constructor size-accessor
+      constructor size-or-size-accessor
-     bytevector-constructor-helper bytevector-ref-helper)
+      bytevector-constructor-helper bytevector-ref-helper
+      bytevector-ref-proc bytevector-set-proc)

+The `constructor` and `size-or-size-accessor` are just as before.
-The size cannot be a constant this time, since it cannot possibly be known in advance; it depends on whatever descriptor(s) the compound one will hold, and should calculate this correctly.
-It can use `bytestructure-descriptor-size` for this; for example the size-accessor of the vector type simply multiplies the length of the vector with the size of the contained descriptor.
+Note that the size is less likely to be a constant this time, since it will usually depend on whatever descriptor(s) the compound one will hold.
+It can use `bytestructure-descriptor-size` on its contained descriptors to calculate the size; this procedure takes either only a bytestructure descriptor (for when trying to calculate the size statically, typically in the constructor-helper; see below), or a bytevector, offset so-far, and descriptor (for when requesting the size of a potentially dynamic-sized type); for example the size-accessor of the vector type simply multiplies the length of the vector with the size of the contained descriptor.

-The `bytevector-ref-helper` must be a binary function that takes a descriptor of this type, and an "index" object; it must return two
-values: the byte-offset for this index, and the descriptor contained at its position.
-For example the ref helper of the vector type multiplies the size of its contained-type with the index (which it expects to be a non-negative exact integer), and always returns its one contained type.
-The ref helper of the struct type on the other hand must iterate through its fields, accumulating the sizes of the descriptors it skips until it comes to the field with the requested index (a symbol), and returns the accumulated offset and the descriptor of the field with the requested index.
+The `bytevector-ref-helper` must be a four-argument procedure that takes a bytevector, an offset so-far, the contents of the descriptor, and an "index" object; it returns three values: the same or a different bytevector, and a new offset and descriptor as determined by the index.
+For example the ref-helper of the vector type multiplies the size of its contained descriptor with the index and adds the resulting value to the offset so-far, and always returns its one contained descriptor.
+The ref-helper of the struct type, on the other hand, must iterate through its fields, adding to the offset the sizes of the descriptors it skips until it comes to the field with the requested index (a symbol), and returns the accumulated offset and the descriptor of the field at which it arrived.

+Note that while the ref-helper receives contents of a descriptor, it is expected to return an actual descriptor; as a special-case, if it returns the same object it received, then it is taken to mean the descriptor to which that content object belongs; this is to satisfy possible use-cases where a ref-helper wants to recurse on the same descriptor.

-The `bytevector-constructor-helper` is similar to the ref helper, but the index it takes is always positional (non-negative exact integer).
+The `bytevector-constructor-helper` is similar to the ref-helper, but the index it takes is always positional (non-negative exact integer).
 The constructor helper for the struct type, for example, simply skips over that many fields, instead of seeking for the correct field.
 This is why initializing structs works the way it does (see relevant section).

+The last two arguments are the same as before; they define the custom behavior for non-exhaustive index lists mentioned in section "Accessing and mutating."
+They may be `#f` to indicate default behavior (see again said section).